Mitraaaaa/Restaurant/README.md

     <img src="Guide/17.png" width="600">

     ### Party Functions :
-    * Add people's names and turns.
+    * Add people's names and turns:

     <img src="Guide/18.png" width="600">

     * Show the tree created by their names based on their turns :

     <img src="Guide/19.png" width="600">

     * Deletes the nodes given either name or their turn :

      <img src="Guide/20.png" width="600">

     * Get the whole instructions all at once and do them :

     <img src="Guide/22.png" width="600">

     * Search people by their turn (the last operation shown in the picture which gives Adam by the turn 10) :

     <img src="Guide/22.png" width="600">